top of page

 Are you learning new things or are you feeling stuck?

-Have you been pigeon-holed?
+Have you feeling pigeon-holed?

 Meaning and purpose